LeaVerou/lea.verou.me/blog/2011/06/css-reflections-for-firefox-with-moz-element-and-svg-masks/index.md

 ---
 title: "CSS reflections for Firefox, with -moz-element() and SVG masks"
 date: "2011-06-29"
 categories:
   - "original"
 tags:
-  - "css3"
+  - "css"
-  - "css3-image-values"
+  - "css-images"
   - "svg"
 ---

 We all know about the proprietary (and imho, horrible) `-webkit-box-reflect.` However, you can create just as flexible reflections in Firefox as well, by utilizing [\-moz-element()](https://developer.mozilla.org/en/CSS/-moz-element), some CSS3 and Firefox's capability to apply [SVG effects to HTML elements](https://developer.mozilla.org/En/Applying_SVG_effects_to_HTML_content).
 And all these are actually standards, so eventually, this will work in all browsers, unlike `-webkit-box-reflect`, which was never accepted by the CSS WG.

 First and foremost, have a look at the [demo](http://lea.verou.me/demos/reflection/):

 <iframe src="http://lea.verou.me/demos/reflection/" width="100%" height="500px"></iframe>